azrulhasni/Keycloak-JSON-Remote-Claim-Mapper/README.md

     ![](README.images/E7hxNc.jpg)

-    -   To copy our files to their respective folders as instructed, we leverage on COPY instruction.
+    -   To copy our files to their respective folders as instructed, we will use the COPY instruction.
 Add these instructions just above ‘USER 1000'

     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
     COPY json-remote-claim.jar /opt/jboss/keycloak/modules/system/layers/base/fr/sii/keycloak/mapper/json-remote-claim/main/